 After a successful transfer, you can continue to explore the front-end template components or

-stop the local Substrate node the state changes you made.
+stop the local Substrate node.

 To stop the local Substrate node: